 The rapid antigen tests included in the common list should: (a) Carry CE marking; (b) Meet the minimum performance requirements of ≥ 90% sensitivity and ≥ 97% specificity. (c) Have been validated by at least one Member State as being appropriate for their use in the context of COVID-19, providing details on the methodology and results of such studies.

-The Council Recommendation and the criteria described within formed the basis for the development of the Health Security Committee (HSC) document (published on 17 February 2021 and regularly updated) containing the latest version of the common list of rapid antigen tests.
+The Council Recommendation and the criteria described within formed the basis for the development of the document "EU common list of COVID-19 antigen tests" (published on 17 February 2021 and regularly updated), containing the latest version of the common list of rapid antigen tests.
+It can be found, together with all the relevant documentation on the evaluation process, on the Technical working group on COVID-19 diagnostic tests.

 The common list of rapid antigen tests is regularly being reviewed by Member States in the context of Health Security Committee meetings, and, if necessary, be updated in line with new results from independent validation studies becoming available and new tests entering the market.